christopherchan35/weird_javascript/section_2/notes.md

   - Runs your code, line by line.
 Interpreting, Converting, Compiling, and Executing

 Undefined is a special value in Javascript, but it actually takes up space in memory and is the value initially set by JS.

+Single Threaded, Synchronous Execution:
+  - Single Threaded: One command at a time
+  - Synchronous: One at a time and (in order)